Pain-Brioche/COM3D2-How-to/Transfer_shapekeys.md

 1. Select the object data Tab
 2. Right click on the Source
 3. While maintaining Shift, right click on the Target **The order is important!
-Soource must be highlighted in orange Target in yellow**
+Source must be highlighted in orange Target in yellow**
 4. Click on the small black down arrow
 5. Select Either quick or precision (you can go with precision but in many cases it doesn't make a difference other than being longer)